Kenya's Ruto dismisses Cabinet after protests – DW – 07/11/2024

 Ruto looking to establish 'broad-based government'

-Ruto said this was necessary in order to expedite "radical measures" to deal with the debt burden, explore raising domestic resources and revenue, expanding job oportunities, eliminating wastage and also "slaying the dragon of corruption."
+Ruto said this was necessary in order to expedite "radical measures" to deal with the debt burden, explore raising domestic resources and revenue, expanding job opportunities, eliminating wastage and "slaying the dragon of corruption."

 Deadly protests a turning point